125

 Abstract

 Universal sound separation faces a fundamental misalignment: models optimized for low-level signal metrics often produce semantically contaminated outputs, failing to suppress perceptually salient interference from acoustically similar sources.
-To bridge this gap, we introduce MARS-Sep, a reinforcement learning framework that reformulates separation as decision making.
-Instead of simply regressing ground-truth masks, MARS-Sep learns a factorized Beta mask policy that is optimized by a clipped trust-region surrogate with entropy regularization and group-relative advantage normalization.
-Concretely, we sample masks from a frozen old policy, reconstruct waveforms, and update the current policy using clipped importance ratios-yielding substantially more stable and sample-efficient learning.
-Multimodal rewards, derived from an audio-text-vision encoder, directly incentivize semantic consistency with query prompts.
-We further propose a progressive alignment scheme to fine-tune this encoder, boosting its cross-modal discriminability and improving reward faithfulness.
+We introduce a preference alignment perspective, analogous to aligning LLMs with human intent.
+To address this, we introduce MARS-Sep, a reinforcement learning framework that reformulates separation as decision making.
+Instead of simply regressing ground-truth masks, MARS-Sep learns a factorized Beta mask policy that is steered by a preference reward model and optimized by a stable, clipped trust-region surrogate.
+The reward, derived from a progressively-aligned audio-text-vision encoder, directly incentivizes semantic consistency with query prompts.
 Extensive experiments on multiple benchmarks demonstrate consistent gains in Text-, Audio-, and Image-Queried separation, with notable improvements in signal metrics and semantic quality.
 Our code is available atthis https URL.
 Sound separation samples are available atthis https URL.

 View on arXiv